-University of Sharjah and Fujairah Research Centre sign research partnership in Applied Science and Technology
+University Of Sharjah And Fujairah Research Centre Sign Research Partnership In Applied Science And Technology

+Long-standing partners will establish the 'Fujairah Chair in Applied Science and Technology' The Chair will be based at University of Sharjah and lead research projects across AI, IoT, and applied, technological, biological, environmental and medical sciences.

-(MENAFN- BEYOND Marketing & Communications) Fujairah, UAE – 3 January 2024: University of Sharjah and Fujairah Research Centre have announced a new research partnership to establish the ‘Fujairah Chair in Applied Science and Technology’ in the University of Sharjah.
+Fujairah, UAE: University of Sharjah and Fujairah Research Centre have announced a new research partnership to establish the 'Fujairah Chair in Applied Science and Technology' in the University of Sharjah.
 The partnership was finalized with signatures from Dr. Hamid Al-Nuaimi, Chancellor of the University of Sharjah, and Dr. Fouad Lamghari Ridouane, Director of Fujairah Research Centre.

 On his part, Dr. Hamid Al-Nuaimi conveyed the greetings of H.H.
 Sheikh Sultan bin Ahmed bin Sultan Al Qasimi, the Deputy Ruler of Sharjah and President of the University of Sharjah to the officials of the Fujairah Research Centre and his appreciation to such partnership.
 Moreover, Dr. Al-Nuaimi expressed his happiness at signing the agreement with Fujairah Research Centre with the aim of establishing the Fujairah Chair for Professorship at the University of Sharjah to support joint scientific research and studies in the fields of technological and applied sciences, artificial intelligence, biological and environmental sciences, as well as collaboration in the preparation and implementation of joint scientific projects in areas of mutual interest.